cyberhouse/typo3-doctrine-orm/Readme.rst

 Using this package requires two steps:

-1. Register your extension model classes path and configure extbase two use alternate implementations for various objects.
-2. Create a domain model with the classes of this package as a base instead the default once.

-See the following documentation chapters for details on either.
+1. :ref:`setup-registry` and :ref:`setup-typoscript` are the main steps to enable this package.
+2. :ref:`setup-usage` describes how to use it for a Doctrine ORM based domain model.

 Development
 -----------